 asked her to tell anyone who might eventually come, that we had been forced to return to the city as night was falling.
 We heard later that forty people came—but when!
 This incident was far from unusual but in this case part of the blame fell on the arrangements made as the meeting was scheduled to start when most of the Bahá’ís were still at their employment and could not get away.

-Aside from such contingencies there is the ever-present one of the road and the meeting.
+Aside from such contingencies, there is the ever-present one of the road and the meeting.
 I recall an extreme example of this when a National Assembly (who love me very much and whom I love) arranged a meeting ahead of time; it had rained during the night and I asked the member with me, who had already been there a few days before, if the road was passable.
 Oh, yes! quite passable, and there were over a hundred believers there.
-It was an eight mile trek, in and out, in mud-filled ruts over the axles of the Land Rover.
+It was a five kilometre (eight mile) trek, in and out, in mud-filled ruts over the axles of the Land Rover.
 Without the Land Rover I would never had made it, and my arms and shoulders ached for days afterwards from the effort of holding the heavy car to the slippery road and forcing her over it in low gear, four wheel drive.
 We finally arrived to find four people gathered under six trees on a hillside.
 I was really irritated that time and added my own steam to the already steaming atmosphere of the countryside!
 But an old man, a new Bahá’í, chastened my spirit by thanking me most courteously for coming, and saying: “We new believers are like children, we need care and to be visited and taught more.”
 I have never forgotten him or his words and spirit, and would drive to that rendezvous gladly again to see him.
 Often in our disappointments are hidden precious rewards.
 What reward could be greater than for a Bahá’í pioneer to hear an old man, an African villager, say: “I lost my heart.
 I had no heart and the Bahá’ís came to my village and gave me back my heart; they gave me back my heart—thank you.”

 Another experience, by no means uncommon in some places, was our arrival, dead tired after driving in the intense heat for hours, at a farm where many friends had gathered for the meeting.
 Our hostess, after we had driven into the back yard and she was sure we were there, counted noses and went off to cook the lunch for everyone (boiled plantains), which was then served three hours later when we were faint with exhaustion and hunger.
 It was a very happy occasion, and the hardship has singled it out in my mind as such.

 Experiences like these teach us patience.
-Without it one had better stay at home, for anger, impatience and irritation will do no good but only ruin one’s own nerves and digestion, and hurt, alienate and puzzle the native people of the country one is a guest in.
+Without it one had better stay at home, for anger, impatience and irritation will do no good but only ruin ones own nerves and digestion, and hurt, alienate and puzzle the native people of the country one is a guest in.